julien-truffaut/Typeclass/README.md

 sbt answer/test    // to run the tests in the answer module

-sbt exercice/test  // to run the tests in the exercice module
+sbt exercise/test  // to run the tests in the exercise module
 ```